Ghoul-tn/GAT-Transformer/README.md

 [![License: MIT](https://badgen.net/badge/MIT/blue)](https://choosealicense.com/licenses/mit/)

-# GAT-Transformer: Multivariate Time Series Forecasting for Drought Monitoring
+# Graph Attention-Transformer for multivariate time series forecasting: application to drought

 ## How to cite?
 This manuscript has been submitted to **Computers & Geosciences**.
 If you use this code or data, please cite it as follows once published: